 • Peace and Justice Studies

 In a world marked by conflict and injustice, a major, double major or minor in Peace and Justice Studies enables students to develop knowledge and skills that can prepare them for careers in nonprofit leadership, social work, public service, law, conflict resolution, faith-based organizing, and international politics.
-As an interdisciplinary program, students take courses from across the college and are expected to pair what they learn from the classroom with experiences in the community.
+As an interdisciplinary program, students take courses from across the university and are expected to pair what they learn from the classroom with experiences in the community.
 Our New York City location, just a few miles away from the United Nations, offers students several opportunities to get directly involved with long standing partners, including local nonprofits in the Bronx and international organizations working for peace and human rights.
-The program embodies in a special way Manhattan College’s Lasallian commitment to advancing social justice and we are proud to be among the first colleges in the world to offer this as a major.
+The program embodies in a special way Manhattan University’s Lasallian commitment to advancing social justice and we are proud to be among the first universities in the world to offer this as a major.
 Many students get directly involved on issues related to peace and non-violence with our Dorothy Day and Holocaust, Genocide and Interfaith Centers.